What to expect of your assessment

 This pdf provides an overview of the steps involved in a typical SIS assessment.Download pdf

 Developed by AAIDD

-he American Association on Intellectual and Developmental Disabilities (AAIDD) is the developer, copyright holder and sole owner of the Supports Intensity Scale®.
-Ascend, a MAXIMUS company, first partnered with AAIDD and states in 2007 to develop SIS programs.Learn more at AAIDD's website
+The American Association on Intellectual and Developmental Disabilities (AAIDD) is the developer, copyright holder, and sole owner of the Supports Intensity Scale®.
+Maximus U.S. Services first partnered with AAIDD and states in 2007 to develop SIS programs.Learn more at AAIDD's website